What you’ll need

 With single opt-in, leads passed from Unbounce are immediately added to your list.
 Double opt-in ensures that you have a valid email address and that your subscribers want to hear from you, which can provide higher open rates, and lower bounce and unsubscribe rates for your campaigns.

-If you wish to modify the initial email your leads receive then you will need to update the opt-in confirmation email:
+If you wish to modify the initial email your leads receive then you'll need to update the opt-in confirmation email:

-- Open the Forms & Response Emails drop-down menu.
+- Select Opt-in Confirmation Email from the Form and Response Emails drop-down menu.

 - Edit the confirmation email to your heart's content!

 - That's it!
 Your leads will now receive a customized confirmation email when signing up to your list.

 There are a few things that could go wrong to indicate that your integration isn't working properly.
 Before you get in touch with us, please take a look at the following potential issues: